s2way/nrcm/README.md

 // You MUST export the controller constructor module.exports = AnotherController;
 ```
-NRCM supports `application/x-www-form-urlencoded` and `application/json` payloads.
+WaferPie supports `application/x-www-form-urlencoded` and `application/json` payloads.
 Both are treated internally as JSONs;

 ### Models